IchanP/L3-DateConverter/tests/testspecification.md

 [Issue #8](https://github.com/IchanP/L3-DateConverter/issues/8)

+### Common Steps

+1. Navigate to the "Big Text Conversion Page"

 ### TC14.1 User should be informed of same calendar erors

 #### Test Steps

-1. Navigate to the "Big Text Conversion Page"
+2. Navigate to the "Big Text Conversion Page"
-2. Select the Gregorian Calendar to convert from
+3. Select the Gregorian Calendar to convert from
-3. Select the Gregorian Calendar to convert to
+4. Select the Gregorian Calendar to convert to
-4. In the input field type "TestCase 14 2000/12/25 TestCase 14"
+5. In the input field type "TestCase 14 2000/12/25 TestCase 14"
-5. Press Convert
+6. Press Convert

 #### Expected